thecodingmachine/react-native-boilerplate/documentation/docs/04-Guides/04-Theming/04-API.md

 Generated styles provided by the `navigationColors` section of the theme configuration assist in overriding ReactNavigation theme colors.

 ### Components
-Generated styles provided by the files located into the `components` folder of the theme configuration assist in applying styles to specific components.
+Generated styles provided by the `components` file of the theme configuration assist in applying styles to specific components.